MicrosoftDocs/win32/desktop-src/VML/msdn-online-vector-markup-language-object-model-reference.md

 </tr>
 <tr class="odd">
 <td>LockRotationCenter</td>
-<td>[VgTriState](msdn-online-vml-vgtristate.md). &quot;Lockrotationcenter&quot; means that the rotation of the group is defined to be by rotation-angle[1] degrees about the y-axis on the page followed by rotation-angle[0] degrees about the x-axis.
+<td><a href="msdn-online-vml-vgtristate">VgTriState</a>. &quot;Lockrotationcenter&quot; means that the rotation of the group is defined to be by rotation-angle[1] degrees about the y-axis on the page followed by rotation-angle[0] degrees about the x-axis.
 When LockRotationCenter is False, the rotation is defined to be by orientation-angle degrees about the vector defined by orientation.
 So, for example, lockrotationcenter=false orientationangle=45 orientation=(0,1,0) is equivalent to lockrotationcenter=true rotationangle=(0,45).</td>
 </tr>
 <tr class="even">
 <td>Metal</td>
-<td>[VgTriState](msdn-online-vml-vgtristate.md).
+<td><a href="msdn-online-vml-vgtristate">VgTriState</a>.
 Causes specularly reflected light to be the material color instead of the light source color, making the object seem more metallic.</td>
 </tr>
 <tr class="odd">
 <td>On</td>
-<td>[VgTriState](msdn-online-vml-vgtristate.md).
+<td><a href="msdn-online-vml-vgtristate">VgTriState</a>.
 Turns the display of the extrusion effect on and off.</td>
 </tr>
 <tr class="even">
 <td>Orientation</td>